all-informatic/hugo/content/reports/beijing_is_burning.en.md

 +++
 date = "2001-02-13T02:34:52+02:00"
-title = "Beijing is Burning - More Lies from the PRC" description = "by Ann Noonan, policy director for the Laogai Foundation" noshowdate = true
+title = "Ann Noonan: Beijing is Burning - More Lies from the PRC" description = "by Ann Noonan, policy director for the Laogai Foundation" noshowdate = true
 +++